istio/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 ## Downgrade to Istio 1.4.4 and lower versions steps

-You can use `istioctl upgrade` to downgrade versions.
-The process steps are identical to the upgrade process mentioned in the previous section, only use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4).
+You can use `istioctl experimental upgrade` to downgrade to 1.4 versions.
+Please notice that you need to use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4), and `upgrade` is experimental in 1.4.
+The process steps are identical to the upgrade process mentioned in the previous section.
 When completed, the process will restore Istio back to the Istio version that was installed before.

-This command installs the same Istio control plane as `istioctl experimental upgrade`, but does not perform any checks.
+`istioctl manifest apply` also installs the same Istio control plane, but does not perform any checks.
 For example, default values applied to the cluster for a configuration profile may change without warning.